ttlion/sdtDBN/README.md

 the program will present the sdtDBN stored in the file **someSavedDBN.txt**, ignoring the remaining arguments.

 This generalizes to situations where inference is made.
-For example, if there is an sdtDBN saved in **someSavedDBN.txt** different from the sdtDBN of [Example 1][ex1], then, by running
+For example, if there is an sdtDBN saved in **someSavedDBN.txt**, being this sdtDBN different from the sdtDBN of [Example 1][ex1], then, when running

 ```
 java -jar sdtDBN_v0_0_1.jar -fromFile someSavedDBN.txt -i example1_dynamic.csv -is example1_static.csv -p 1 -s ll -m 1 -b 1 -obs example2_dynamic_inf.csv -obsStatic example2_static_inf.csv -inf example2_infVars.csv -infFmt mostProb -t 5